 Most of the jackets toward the top of this list are of the full-zip variety, which gives you maximum versatility and are easy to slip on and off.
 Full-zip models tend to have more features like hand pockets and stretchy side panels, whereas pullovers are more basic and function like a sweatshirt (albeit a very comfy one).
 The upside of fleece pullovers is that they weigh slightly less, pack down smaller, and generally are cheaper.
 The Patagonia Lightweight Synchilla is an extremely popular fleece pullover that in many ways defines the category.

 For an idea of how warm a particular fleece will be, some jackets list the fabric thickness or fleece weight.
-Polartec breaks it out into four categories—Micro, 100, 200, and 300-weight fleece—and other brands use a similar nomenclature (Patagonia’s R series, for example).
+Polartec breaks it out into four categories—Micro, 100, 200, and 300-weight fleece—and other brands use a similar nomenclature (Arc'teryx's AR and LT, for example).
 In its lightest form, a fleece is only a small step up in terms of insulation from a baselayer (the Patagonia R1 Air is a great example) and ideal for high-output activities when breathability wins out over maximum warmth.
 Midweight or 200-weight fleeces are warmer and make a great pairing for fall and spring or a mild-weather day on the slopes.
 Heavy fleeces of the 300-weight variety are warm and can insulate when temperatures dip below freezing, but their bulk often comes at the cost of mobility and breathability.

-As more companies have moved toward designing their own proprietary fleeces and Polartec has diversified their offerings, the demarcation isn’t quite as simple as explained above.
+As more companies have moved toward designing their own in-house fleeces and Polartec has diversified their offerings, the demarcation isn’t quite as simple as explained above.
 But it’s still helpful when available, and in general, the weight of the fleece correlates with its warmth.
 The heavier a jacket is, the more likely it will be able to keep you warm and block wind from entering.